pojntfx/uni-itsec-notes/docs/main.md

   - Overwriting internal information or allowing attacker to insert machine code to jump back into
   - Possible due to Von Neumann architecture: Programs in data are stored in the same memory
   - C does not check bounds (`gets`, `strcopy`, `memcopy`, `prinf` etc.)

+### Race Conditions

+Information is being changed after it has been checked, but before it has been executed.

 ## Networking